Fixel-based analysis using connectivity-based fixel enhancement and non-parametric permutation testing

 - connectivity: the fixel-fixel connectivity matrix

 - out_fixel_directory: the output directory where results will be saved.
 Will be created if it does not exist

-- -nperms_nonstationary num the number of permutations used when precomputing the empirical statistic image for nonstationary correction (Default: 5000)
+- -nshuffles_nonstationarity number the number of shuffles to use when precomputing the empirical statistic image for non-stationarity correction (default: 5000)

-- -permutations_nonstationary file manually define the permutations (relabelling) for computing the emprical statistic image for nonstationary correction.
+- -permutations_nonstationarity file manually define the permutations (relabelling) for computing the emprical statistics for non-stationarity correction.
 The input should be a text file defining a m x n matrix, where each relabelling is defined as a column vector of size m, and the number of columns, n, defines the number of permutations.
-Can be generated with the palm_quickperms function in PALM (http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM) Overrides the nperms_nonstationary option.
+Can be generated with the palm_quickperms function in PALM (http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM) Overrides the -nshuffles_nonstationarity option.

 Parameters for the Connectivity-based Fixel Enhancement algorithm¶